 The founding members agreed that it should be possible to form a local U3A anywhere where there was a sufficient number of like-minded people; that the scope of the U3A should be a broad as possible; and that it should be managed by the people themselves.
 So the self-help model was born.
 By the end of 1983, eight U3As were officially registered in the UK, and the U3A movement was on its way.
 It has now spread to over 30 countries, as far apart as Chile and Australia.
 (The Harrow U3A in the UK tries to maintain a full list.)

 The Costa Blanca

-Two of our founder members, Jackie Johnson and Jean Laikin, both well-known figures in Calpe, recognised the need to facilitate activities for Jubilados in and around Calpe.
+Two of our founder members, the late Jackie Johnson and Jean Laikin, both were well-known figures in Calpe, recognised the need to facilitate activities for Jubilados in and around Calpe.
 An open meeting was held on 7th March 2002 in a local restaurant.
 Invited was a friend of Jackie’s, a U3A member in England, to speak about the benefits of the “University of the Third Age.”
 There was enthusiastic support; a steering group was formed; and people came forward offering to lead groups.